nembrinj/protofablab/2023/projects/01_UniLock/README.md

 Enjoy your application on [http://localhost:8000](http://localhost:8000).

 ### Scanner

+There are two options for setting up the scanner.
+If you already have a AIY vision kit you can just directly flash our custom image.
+If not then you can ssh into your rasberry pi and setup the software from scatch.

 <details>
-<summary>Flash the custome image</summary>
+<summary>Flash the custom image</summary>

 If you already have a assembed AI vision kit you can just use the [Rasberry Pi imaging tool](https://www.raspberrypi.com/software/) to flash our preconfigured os image.

-This way you can just use the imager to do the initial network and account configuration.
+This way you can use the unilock-scanner-v1.img.gz file to flash the image onto the AIY's sd card.
+As well as do the initial network and account configuration.
 From there you can just plug in the pi and the qr scanner software will activate on boot.

 </details>